How To Leash Train A Dog To Walk

 Biting or playing with leash

-When a dog bites or plays with the leash, it can make walks frustrating.
-To address this behavior, I've found that redirecting the attention of my dog works well.
+A dog that bites or plays with the leash can make walks frustrating.
+I've found that redirecting my dog's attention works well to address this behavior.
 Using high-value treats as a distraction during walks helps to shift their focus away from the leash.

 Consistently rewarding them for walking nicely without playing with the leash reinforces good behavior.